 No, an applicant is not required to make any investment in order to apply for the program.

-Any applicant who has more than one overstay record in the three years prior to their application will not be eligible to apply for the Thailand Elite Residence Program.
+Any applicant who has more than one overstay record in the three years prior to their application will not be eligible to apply for the Thailand Privilege Residence Program.
 Regardless of whether a welcome letter has been issued, any member with a current overstay record will not be eligible to have the privilege entry visa affixed to their passport in Thailand until they leave the country to clear their record.

-The application fees range from a non-refundable payment of THB 2,140,000 (approximately USD 68,000) with a 20-year validity; THB 1,000,000 (approximately USD 32,000) with a 10-year validity; to THB 600,000 (approximately USD 19,000) with a five-year validity.
+The application fees range from a non-refundable payment of THB 5 million (approximately USD 140,000) with a 20-year validity, to THB 2.5 million (approximately USD 70,000) with a 15-year validity, to THB 1.5 million (approximately USD 42,000) with a 10-year validity, to THB 900,000 (approximately USD 25,000) with a five-year validity.

 Both application process options are free of charge.